hackle/blog-rust/raw/class-and-functions-dont-mix.md

 ## In closing

+I used C# for the code example for its perseverance in being an object-oriented language, by comparison with Python or Kotlin, it hasn't quite the mixed bag of OOP and FP features; in Python or Kotlin, closure hell looms more dangerously.

 A word of advise for keeping sanity: if you use classes, watch out for functions as they can introduce closure hell; If you use functions and closures, stick with immutability.

 People may contend that being "purely" object-oriented is restrictive, but pure OO is trying to save us by keeping us away from a pretty ugly monster: closure.

 But of course we never really listened because the temptation of functional programming was just too much - not just the programmers, but the language designers are also to blame.

+So quite unstoppably, the paradigms are coming together: OO reached its ceiling, and to keep the languages relevant, people must borrow fresh ideas that used to be exclusive in the "functional" paradigm.
+It's the best times for the constant excitement, it's also the worst time for the inevitable confusion.

+It's possibly too late to recommend sticking with classes and avoid using functions completely; but it's never too late to recommend immutability as the default for your code.

-Finally, if you stick with immutability, then pretty soon, you won't have any need for classes.
-This is either too obvious to state, or should be left as a fun exercise.
+And hear this: if you stick with immutability, then you will have less and less need for classes.
+For many, this could be stating the obvious, so I will leave it as a fun exercise to the reader.